 Mid range – Adina Apartment Hotel Central – great for self-catering

-We had a staycation here for my birthday a couple of years ago as we saw a show nearby.
-I was impressed with the size of the apartments and felt like I could have easily had an extended stay.
+A couple of years ago, we had a staycation here for my birthday as we saw a show nearby.
+I was impressed with the apartment size and felt like I could have easily stayed longer.

 Check the prices of the Adina Apartment Hotel near Central